French ship Duquesne (1788)

 Duquesne was a 74-gun built for the French Navy during the 1780s.
-Completed in 1789, she played a minor role in the Napoleonic Wars.
+Completed in 1789, she played a minor role in the French Revolutionary and Napoleonic Wars.
 She was captured by the British in 1803, and broken up in 1805.

 Description

 The Téméraire-class ships had a length of 55.87 m, a beam of 14.46 m and a depth of hold of 7.15 m.
 The ships displaced 3,069 tonneaux and had a mean draught of 7.15 m.
 They had a tonnage of 1,537 port tonneaux.
 Their crew numbered 705 officers and ratings during wartime.
 They were fitted with three masts and ship rigged.

 The muzzle-loading, smoothbore armament of the Téméraire class consisted of twenty-eight 36-pounder long guns on the lower gun deck, thirty 18-pounder long guns and thirty 18-pounder long guns on the upper gun deck.
 On the quarterdeck and forecastle were a total of sixteen 8-pounder long guns.
 Beginning with the ships completed after 1787, the armament of the Téméraires began to change with the addition of four 36-pounder obusiers on the poop deck (dunette).
 Some ships had instead twenty 8-pounders.